Byomkesh19/Byomkesh19/README.md

 ### Hi there 👋 This is Byomkesh Choudhary
 Software Engineer under make- developing & enhancing application, automation scripts and ever ready to learn and upgrade as per requirement.

- 🔭 I’m currently working on Cognizant with java stack technologies.
+ 🔭 I’m currently working on Edifixio as Software Engineer on Full Stack Development with Java+Angular Tech Stack
 - 🌱 I’m currently learning and growing on Java development along with Javascript and enhancing myself with new learning and experience everyday
 - 👯 I’m looking to collaborate on any projects which can help me grow in learning curve(primarily in java fields)
 - 💬 Ask me about Java, DSA, System Design,Selenium(Automation Testing)